1 9 8 4 (Australia)

 20 x 30 minute episodes

 Sweet and Sour was like an Australian version of Rock Follies – but without the drugs, the sex or the swearing.
 The series follows the fortunes of a young rock band called The Takeaways, but theirs is not a rags-to-riches story.

-Against a backdrop of current social and economic conditions, band members attempt to find personal satisfaction and a degree of control over their lives through making music.
+Against a backdrop of current social and economic conditions, band members attempt to find personal satisfaction and a degree of control over their lives by making music.

 The series follows the band from their first informal jam session to watching their first single* being pressed.